Legal development

 • any mitigating factors that may reduce the seriousness of the breach, such as whether the company (i) promptly reported the breach and took appropriate and prompt action to end the breach; (ii) voluntarily provided appropriate compensation to those affected; and (iii) took appropriate steps to improve its systems and processes.

-Consistent with an in the round assessment, the draft guidance emphasises that the factors described are non-exhaustive and that not all factors will apply in all cases.
+Consistent with an in the round assessment, the guidance emphasises that the factors described are non-exhaustive and that not all factors will apply in all cases.
 In particular, it notes that factors such as the assessment of the impact on consumers are more likely to be relevant in the context of remedy requirements than for breaches of investigatory requirements.

 The information provided is not intended to be a comprehensive review of all developments in the law and practice, or to cover all aspects of those referred to.